10 Items Better To Buy Than Pack

 Only pack the essentials

 Travel essentials vary from person to person.
 But the must-haves usually include destination-appropriate clothing, a jacket, shoes, swimwear, underwear, medications, and toiletries for your specific needs (ex. contact solution or sensitivity toothpaste).
-According to CNET, the essentials also include things that make your overall travel experience more manageable (ex. charging phone case).
+The essentials also include things that make your overall travel experience more manageable (ex. charging phone case).

 Once you have determined what your essentials are, the packing fun doesn't stop there.
-According to The New York Times, to pack a suitcase efficiently, you need to narrow down your clothing items or edit like no one's watching to ensure you're not adding any unnecessary duplicates.
+To pack a suitcase efficiently, you need to narrow down your clothing items or edit like no one's watching to ensure you're not adding any unnecessary duplicates.
 This is especially true if your suitcase happens to be on the larger side.

 So for shorter trips, frequent travelers suggest sticking to two methods — the clothing countdown or the power of three.
 The clothing countdown method is when you opt for five pairs of socks, four shirts, three pairs of jeans, two pairs of shoes, and one blazer or dressy option.
 If you prefer to travel light, however, the power of three rule when packing clothing and other essentials is the way to go (via World Trips).
 Here, travelers should only pack a max of three for any item that they know they won't need every single day of their trip.
 For instance, pack only three pairs of shoes (dressy, casual, and active) and three pairs of jeans.
 Alternatively, for longer trips, experts recommend counting down from six and coordinating colors for a streamlined travel wardrobe.